Welcome to Gandhi class!

 We hope you all have had a happy and restful half term break

 and are ready for another exciting term of learning.

 This term we are exploring the topic

-If you have any questions or queries at any point during this term, please do not hesitate to email the office and we will get back to you as soon as we can.
+If you have any questions or queries at any point during this term, please do not hesitate to email or call the office and we will get back to you as soon as we can.

 Mrs File, Miss Westlake, Miss Morrison and Miss McLoughlin